 Taking advantage of encryption features can help protect this data in the event of physical or cyber theft.
 Other important features to have on your MFP include automatic disk wiping and log wiping to dispose of sensitive data.

 For those replacing an MFP with a new one, it’s also critical that the information on the existing device be thoroughly removed or destroyed to prevent extraction once the MFP has left your facility.
 Just as you shred your sensitive paper documents, you should dispose of digital information with the same level of care.

 4. Secure the Network

 All MFPs should be placed behind a firewall, and SSL encryption should be used for the web interface.
 This is also why some MFPs now come with recognized security software like MacAfee to minimize risk.

 In order to effectively secure documents at the MFP, it's also important to educate your users about your compliance practices to help ensure the security of your network.

-For more information and best practices you can deploy to protect your sensitive documents at the MFP, ask your Green Office Partner representative about their solutions now working for hundreds of clients throughout the United States.
+For more information and best practices that will protect your sensitive documents at the MFP, ask a Green Office Partner representative about their solutions, now working for hundreds of clients throughout the United States.